Share Your Canvas to Your Instagram Story

 We're rolling out a new way to use social media to bring your music to life and heighten engagement with fans.

-Since launching Canvas, which turns formerly static track pages into mesmerizing video-art showcases, artists all over Spotify have been giving their work new depth with the help of eight-second visual loops.
-Poppy used her Canvas to heighten the otherworldliness of tracks on her new album, I Disagree, while Billie Eilish added fan art to her songs as a salute to her listeners around the world.
+Since launching our Canvas beta, which turns formerly static song pages into mesmerizing video-art showcases, artists all over Spotify have been giving their work new depth with the help of eight-second visual loops.
+Poppy used her Canvas to heighten the otherworldliness of tracks on her new album, I Disagree, while Billie Eilish added fan art to her songs as a salute to listeners around the world.

-Starting today, artists in the Canvas beta can share Canvases to their Instagram Stories, broadening the reach of their music on Spotify and deepening the value of engagement with fans on the photo-sharing platform.
-Artists can show off their Canvases and invite their Insta followers to click through to Spotify, where they'll be able to take in the Canvas and its associated song together.
+Now, artists in the Canvas beta can share these unique visuals to their Instagram Stories, broadening the reach of their music and deepening the value of engagement on the photo-sharing platform.
+Followers can click through to Spotify, where they'll be able to take in the Canvas and its associated song together, for a heightened experience.